Who Wants to Be a Millionaire?: Costa Rica

-¿Quién quiere ser millonario? is the Costa Rican version, hosted by Ignacio Santos Pasamontes.
-There are three lifelines – "50:50", "Video Call" and "People Speak".
+¿Quién quiere ser millonario? is the Costa Rican version, hosted by Édgar Silva Loáiciga.
+There are three lifelines – "50:50", "People Speak" and "Switch".
 The show was broadcast from 3 February 2009 to 3 September 2013 and from 27 April 2021 onwards.
 It is shown on the private TV station Teletica.
 If a contestant gets the fifth question correct, they leave with at least 600,000 Costa Rican colón.
 If a contestant gets the tenth question correct, they leave with at least ₡3,500,000.
-Two contestants have won the top prize.
+Three contestants have won the top prize.

 Vietnam

-Ai là Triệu Phú is the Vietnamese version, currently hosted by Đinh Tiến Dũng since 2021 (formerly Lai Van Sam from 2005 to 2017 and Phan Đăng from 2018 to 2020).
+Ai là Triệu Phú is the Vietnamese version, currently hosted by Nguyễn Quốc Khánh since 2026 (formerly Lai Van Sam from 2005 to 2017, Phan Đăng from 2018 to 2020 and Đinh Tiến Dũng from 2021 to 2025).
 The show was broadcast from 4 January 2005 to 31 August 2010 and from 5 July 2011 onwards.
 It is broadcast on VTV3, which was the entertainment channel of Vietnam Television.
-Contestants can win cash prizes up to 250,000,000₫.
+Contestants can win cash prizes up to 500,000,000₫.

 The show switched to the Hot Seat version called Ai Là Triệu Phú - Ghế Nóng based on the original Australian format from 7 September 2010 to 28 June 2011.
 Taking audience's feedback into consideration that the original format is more liked and familiar, the show producers decided to convert back to the old format which returned on 5 July 2011.

-The series produced no top prize winners, but Nguyễn Lê Anh, couple Bùi Thị Hà Thanh and Đào Hồng Vũ and Phạm Cao Long were only three that won the biggest prize 80,000,000₫.
+The series produced no top prize winners, but Nguyễn Trường Giang were the only contestant that won the biggest prize 150,000,000₫.
 As the show celebrated its 20th anniversary in 2025, it was the longest and so far, being the only Southeast Asian version of Millionaire that still broadcast as of now.

 Before Ai Là Triệu Phú premiered, a predecessor similar show entitled Rồng Vàng, which was the unlicensed version of Who Wants to Be a Millionaire? based on the Thai version was broadcast on HTV7 (Ho Chi Minh City Television) starting from 23 May 2003 to 10 June 2007 and it became popular until around 2005, when Ai Là Triệu Phú premiered.